sspasojevic/Project-3/README.md

 background, and objects placed on top of it, with the camera positioned above, the program detects objects and does classification to assign labels to them.
 It does this by performing a series of steps - thresholding, morphological filtering, and segmenting.
-All of the steps are implemented from scratchs.
+All of the steps are implemented from scratch.
 The regions are then analyzed to compute a feature vector for each (using OpenCV's functions), and based on those, they are classified with either known labels or a unique unknown label.
 The program can perform either nearest neighbor (NN) or k-NN (k-nearest neighbors) classification, and this is specified when